zhihanyang2022/alpha-zero/README.md

-# alpha-zero
+# Alpha Zero

-Minimal PyTorch implementation of Alpha Zero for board games.
+A chess agent that follows from the Alpha Go Zero paper but is a lot simpler.